 Banhoek Fruit Packers is a specialist stone fruit packhouse situated on Mount Joy Farms, within the Banhoek Valley, 45 kilometres from Cape Town harbour.
-We utilize the latest computer technology on our packing equipment and specialize in the packing of plums and nectarines primarily for the export market during the summer months.
+We utilise the latest computer technology on our packing equipment and specialise in the packing of plums and nectarines primarily for the export market during the summer months.
 Particular attention is paid to food safety and traceability.

 The Operational Packhouse